zama-ai/concrete-ml/docs/built-in-models/linear.md

 ## Example

-Here's an example of how to use this model in FHE on a simple data-set below.
+Here is an example below of how to use a LogisticRegression model in FHE on a simple data set for classification.
 A more complete example can be found in the [LogisticRegression notebook](ml_examples.md).

 ```python
 import numpy